January 2000 (Part 3)

 In the future, perhaps it would be better to show techniques being used against someone who is:

-Your suggestion is irrelevant, as all the three points you mentioned are already incorporated in the examples in question.
+Your suggestion is irrelevant, as all the these points you mentioned are already incorporated in the examples in question.

 A thrust punch to the solar plexus, or a palm chop at the colar bone is attacking an appropriate vulnerable area.
 The former strike can be fatal, and the latter strike can disable an opponent.
 If the palm chop is aimed at the head instead of at the colar bone, it can also be fatal.

-Shaolin Kungfu too Flowery for Combat will give you some idea that what you thought was unrealistic is actually very practical and effective if you know how to and can skillfully use it.
+Is Shaolin Kungfu too Flowery for Combat? will give you some idea that what you thought was unrealistic is actually very practical and effective if you know how to and can skillfully use it.

 I am a Taijiquan practitioner.
 I practice the 24-form Yang style and the 40-movement competition form.
 I also practice small san sau.
 My question is: how do you teach a beginner in taiji who does not have any knowledge in the martial art how to fight?
 Is there a method of basic training to teach him how to punch, kick or block?